RedisLabs/redislabs-docs/content/rs/references/cli-utilities/rladmin/node/enslave.md

 aliases:
 ---

-`rladmin node enslave` changes the role for resources of a node to replica (also known as `slave`).
+`rladmin node enslave` changes the resources of a node to replicas.

 ## `node enslave`

-Changes the role for all endpoints and shards of a node to replica.
+Changes all of the node's endpoints and shards to replicas.

 ``` sh
 $ rladmin node <id> enslave